 FIGURE 2.
 Characteristics of sieving curves for MCO high flux membranes before (solid line) and after blood contact (dashed line), for (a) MCO 1, (b) MCO 2, (c) MCO 3, (d) MCO 4.
 The data for the glomerular membrane has been added for comparison (rat specimen, ficoll filtration, measured in vivo).
-Abbreviation: MCO; medium cut-off.
-Adapted from Boschetti-de-Fierro et al.

-Based on the data presented, it can be presumed that some albumin permeation takes place even after the formation of the protein layer for the most permeable membrane MCO 4.
+Based on the data presented, it can be presumed that some albumin permeation takes place even after the formation of the protein layer for the most permeable membrane MC0 4.
 This effect, if properly controlled, is not necessarily detrimental to the patients.
 Albumin loss is tolerated to some extent, as demonstrated in peritoneal dialysis patients where weekly albumin losses of 21-42 g/1.73 m2 are accepted and not linked to outcome detriment.